Tinctures are easily transported, simple to make at home, and bring rapid relief of symptoms.

 The potency of the tincture will depend on the quality of bud and its cannabinoid concentration.
 So, make sure to spend your money well on a good strain.
 For the tincture base, go for a naturally flavorless alcohol, such as grape.
 Purchasing in bulk can lend greater affordability.

-After the two weeks, STRAIN and store in a dark colored bottle, away from direct sunlight.
+After the two weeks, STRAIN and store in a dark colored bottle.
+It must be kept away from direct sunlight in order to improve shelf life and prevent degrading THC into CBN.

 Benefits of Using Alcohol to Make Cannabis Medicine